Yanceyville, North Carolina: Economy

 Prominent industries in Yanceyville include agriculture, manufacturing, education, food service, healthcare, retail, and other service industries.
 Manufacturers in the town include Chemtek, a manufacturer and distributor of industrial maintenance chemicals.
 Yanceyville is also home to one industrial park: Yanceyville Business Park.

-Agriculture is a foundational aspect of Yanceyville's economy.
-The local economy was adversely impacted when demand for tobacco began decreasing in the late 1990s due to a crisis in the tobacco industry regarding the health effects of smoking.

-In the mid-1990s, Yanceyville was home to Magder Studios, later known as Carolina Pinnacle Studios, a film production complex.
-Today, the site is used as industrial space.

 Three main areas of business are located in Yanceyville: Downtown (the Historic District), West Main Street, and NC 86.
 The town's central business district (CBD) starts at NC 62 and Main Street, extending west on Main Street for roughly 1 mi.
 Its focal point is Court Square, which contains the county's historic courthouse.

 Approximately half of the central business district is located within the town's historic district.
 Businesses in the CBD include banks, law offices, CPAs, a newspaper company, an auction house, hair salons, a coffee shop, restaurants, a bike shop, and a general store.
 Additionally, the town features CoSquare, a county-supported coworking space that fosters entrepreneurship and remote work.

 The Caswell County Local Foods Council initiates community-driven projects and manages the Caswell County Farmers Market in Yanceyville.
 NC Cooperative Extension's office in the town connects local farmers and agribusinesses with vital research-based information and technology.

-Yanceyville and the surrounding county have been described as being in a prime location for growth in the information technology and manufacturing sectors.
-The area is in the Piedmont Triad and near Danville, Virginia and the Research Triangle, giving residents access to regional employment centers, services, and institutions.
+Yanceyville and the surrounding county have been described as a prime location for growth in the information technology and manufacturing sectors.
+The area lies within the Piedmont Triad and is near Danville, Virginia, as well as the Research Triangle, providing access to regional employment centers, services, and institutions.

+As of 2023, major employers in and around Yanceyville include Caswell County Schools (the county’s largest employer), the NCDAC’s Caswell Correctional Center and Dan River Prison Work Farm, and Piedmont Community College’s Caswell County Campus.

 Yanceyville’s 2022–2036 comprehensive land use plan identifies economic development as a municipal priority.
 As of August 2025, the town did not require a local privilege license; businesses are required to complete a business information form and obtain zoning approval, which are administered by the town manager’s office.